 People from all over England came to build networks and share ideas.

 This is part of our work on helping self-advocacy be strong.

 You can all about that convention here Link

 Sharing Self-Advocacy Best Practice sessions

-At learning Disability England, we want to work with all our members to get their voices heard and to tell people what is important to them.
+Instead we work with self advocate and family members to make sure they have the skills and confidence to speak up for themselves, get their voices heard and to tell people what is important to them.

 Health Through Rights – Self Advocacy as a Social Movement

-Learning Disability England is working with 5 self-advocacy or human rights organisations as 1 of 7 social movements for better health that Nesta is supporting over the next year.
+Learning Disability England has also been working with 5 self-advocacy or human rights organisations as one of seven social movements for better health supported by Nesta.